Chart Color Schemes

 Salisbury East features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 66.1% of all households, consisting of 25.6% couples with children, 25.0% couples without children, and 14.3% single parent families.
-Non-family households constitute the remaining 33.9%, with lone person households at 31.4% and group households comprising 2.3% of the total.
+Family households comprise 66.1% of all households, including 25.6% couples with children, 25.0% couples without children, and 14.3% single parent families.
+Non-family households account for the remaining 33.9%, with lone person households at 31.4% and group households making up 2.3%.
 The median household size is 2.4 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households